federicoticali/OptionPricingEngine/README.md

 ## License

 Released under the MIT License — see `LICENSE`.
-(Add a `LICENSE` file; MIT is a sensible default for a portfolio/quant project.)